jjescandor/data_structures_and_algorithms/python/code_challenges/linked-list/README.md

-# Singly Linked List
+# Linked List
-1. A singly linked list is a type of linked list that is unidirectional, that is, it can be traversed in only one direction from head to the last node (tail).
+1. A linked list is a type of linked list that is unidirectional, that is, it can be traversed in only one direction from head to the last node (tail).

 1. Each element in a linked list is called a node.
 A single node contains data and a pointer to the next node which helps in maintaining the structure of the list.

-## Challenge
+## Challenge 05
 Create a Linked List class
 Within your Linked List class, include a head property.
 Upon instantiation, an empty Linked List should be created.